Here are some important resources for students who commute to campus:

 Parking on Campus

 As a courtesy, jumper cables are available for students who may have a dead car battery on campus.
-They can be borrowed from the Office of Commuter Affairs using your DU ID.
+They can be borrowed from the Office of Commuter Affairs using your DU Card.

 South Side Shuttle

-The South Side Shuttle operates Monday thru Friday from 7:00 a.m. to 10:00 p.m.
-The shuttle arrives at Duquesne approximately every 12-20 minutes, with a second shuttle operating during the peak ride time of 7:07 a.m. to 10:07 a.m.
-It does not operate on weekends, scheduled breaks/holidays, or over the summer.
+The South Side Shuttle operates Monday through Friday from 7:00 a.m. to 10:00 p.m.
+The shuttle arrives at Duquesne approximately every 15-20 minutes.
+It does not operate on weekends, scheduled breaks/holidays or over the summer.
+A South Side Shuttle pass for the semester costs $200 and is non-transferable.